RoboticsLabURJC/2018-tfm-Francisco-Palacios/docs/index.md

 [![](http://img.youtube.com/vi/4RjHIjgaZF0/0.jpg)](https://www.youtube.com/watch?v=4RjHIjgaZF0)

 We can see that the render starts in the upper left corner of the checkerboard at the bottom right of the box.
-The goal es keep the render in that place but but I don't get it.
+The goal es keep the render in that place but I don't get it.
 So i tryed again with a new mobile (after proper calibration):

 [![](http://img.youtube.com/vi/tFPKK3AdDCg/0.jpg)](https://www.youtube.com/watch?v=tFPKK3AdDCg)